Joachim Henry

+Joachim Andre Henry is a Saint Lucian politician and Minister for Equity, Social Justice and Empowerment.

+Political career

-Joachim Andre Henry is a Saint Lucian politician and Minister for Equity, Social Justice and Empowerment, he was elected to represent Castries South East constituency in the House of Assembly in the 2021 general election.
+He was elected to represent Castries South East constituency in the House of Assembly in the 2021 general election.
 He is a member of the Saint Lucia Labour Party.
 From 2016 to 2020, he served in the Senate as leader of opposition business.

 Henry unsuccessfully contested the Castries South East seat in the 2016 general election.

+Personal life

+Henry is a member of the Seventh-day Adventist Church.